celisun/Linear_Regression_with_scikit-learn/README.md

 It is also be a good practice for dataset splitting and cross validation.

-It is a practice for feature (model) selection (such as with bsr and fsr regression)
+It is a practice for feature selection (such as with bsr and fsr regression)

 the Jupyter notebook summarizes the training report of multiple approaches.